hemidactylus/katasandbox/virtual-tables/step1.md

+_Note: wait until you see the message "Cassandra has started" in the terminal before proceeding._

 First verify that Cassandra is properly installed on this machine and is running as a system service.
 To do so, you can ask your operating system's daemon
 manager: